nwaring/Getting-and-Cleaning-Data-Project/README.md

 #README

 This assignment is based on data from the [Human Activity Recognition Using Smartphones Data Set ](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#) from the [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/index.html).

 To quote the site's abstract:

 >Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

 The following steps were performed on the original data source (taken from the [Coursera project page](https://class.coursera.org/getdata-031/human_grading/view/courses/975115/assessments/3/submissions)):

-1.Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-2.Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive variable names.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
-5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##Data